One of the most common questions we’re asked is: How Long Does It Take To Get A Mortgage?

 Typically someone who works for the lender will conduct the mortgage valuation survey.
 In addition to surveying the property, they’ll also study the local property market to ensure that you’re paying a fair price.

-Should they conclude that you’re overpaying, then they might reject your application or ask for a bigger deposit.
+Should they conclude that you’re overpaying, you might have your mortgage application declined or the lender might ask for a bigger deposit.

 While this sound like a long drawn out process, having to wait for buyers and seller to be able to move can grind the process to a halt.
 That’s why it best to keep in regular contact with estate agents, solicitors and mortgage brokers.